Yashaswi3010/Mini-Project/README.md

 # Mini-Project
-## Basic model for dattabase for hospitals and ventilators in the city.
+## Basic model for database for hospitals and ventilators in the city.